COMPASS-PSAAP/compass-psaap.github.io/index.md

 {% capture text %}

-Learn more about the goals and objectives of the COMPASS Center and how we're using our PSAAP IV Center to create more efficient and adaptable computing systems
+Learn more about how we're using our PSAAP IV Center to create more efficient and adaptable computing systems!

 {%
   include button.html